Find Trade Colleges

 The colleges and universities below are the most popular for construction engineering tech majors pursuing a undergraduate certificate.

 Our 2023 rankings named Columbus State Community College the most popular school in the Great Lakes Region for construction engineering technology students working on their undergraduate certificate.
-Located in the large city of Columbus, Columbus State is a public school with a fairly large student population.
+Located in the large city of Columbus, Columbus State is a public college with a very large student population.

 Women make up 23% of the construction engineering tech majors at the school.